kgururaj/GenomicsDB_wiki/Importing-VCF-data-into-TileDB.md

         * On a shared filesystem (NFS, Lustre etc) accessible from all nodes.
         * If you are partitioning data by rows, your files can be scattered across local filesystems on multiple machines; each filesystem accessible only by the node on which it is mounted.
 Currently, such a distribution isn't supported for column partitioning.

-## Import information
+## Information about VCFs for the import program
 There are 3 pieces of information that the import program needs:
 * Mapping contigs to disjoint column intervals: By assigning disjoint column intervals to each contig in the VCF, we are creating a "flattened" genomic co-ordinate space.
 Each position in a contig will correspond to a particular column value in TileDB.
 TileDB column ids are 0-based.
 Reminder: the position information displayed in a VCF (but not a BCF) is 1-based.
 * Mapping row id to samples/CallSets: Each sample/CallSet name must be assigned a unique row id in a TileDB array
 * Fields information: The user must pass information about the fields that are required to be imported into TileDB from the VCF.

-The three pieces of information listed above are passed to the import tool through a JSON file.
+The three pieces of information listed above are passed to the import tool through a JSON file which we refer to as the **_vid_mapping_file_**.
 A sample JSON file is shown:

     {
         "contigs": {